ridiculous/object_tracker/README.md

 # Ruby ObjectTracker

 Track class and instance methods, including arguments and definition source.
 You can extend a class to track calls to itself and it's instances, or extend instances directly.
+This can be helpful for debugging by providing info on what methods are being called on your object

 ## Installation